bugsalexander/poo-nu/README.md

 Tl, dr; we'd love to continue to pursue building this application to ensure that everyone has a pleasant experience.

+If you'd like to deploy the backend for yourself, you can check it out [here](./backend).

 Built at HackHarvard 2019.